Epidemic models with digital and manual contact tracing: Approximation of the initial phase in a large community for the combined model

-In conclusion, at the beginning of an outbreak and for a large population, we approximate the epidemic with both manual and digital tracing by a two-type branching process $E_{DM}(\beta,\gamma,\delta,p,\pi)$ with "individuals" of type 1 are to-be-traced components starting with an app-user and type 2 "individuals" are components with a non-app-using root.
-Again, we can apply the \textit{coupling} argument (see, e.g., \cites{ball_strong_1995,andersson_stochastic_2000,britton_stochastic_2010}) to show that the epidemic process in terms of the two type components converges to the two-type branching process $E_{DM}(\beta,\gamma,\delta,p,\pi)$ as $n\to\infty$.

-Now we derive the corresponding component reproduction number $R_{DM}$ which is known as the dominant eigenvalue of the corresponding mean offspring matrix $M^{(c)}$ (see \cites{athreya_branching_1972,becker_multi_type_1990}) given by : in which the element $m^{(c)}_{ij}$, is the mean number of new components of type $j$ produced by a single component of type $i$, for $i,j =1,2.$ The component reproduction number $R_{DM}$ is hence given by

-Based on the previous discussion, we have derived the birth rates of new components of type $i$ conditional on $N^{(i)}(t)$.
-The expected total numbers $m^{(c)}_{ij}$ of new type-$j$ components produced by a type-$i$ component are hence the expected values of these expressions integrated over time:

-We have not been able to simplify these expressions further analytically.
-The main reason for this is that \textit{not} all the rates of the four events occurring in the component are linear in the number of infectious individuals.
+We have not been able to derive $\mathbb{E}[N^{(i)}_{j}(t)]$ analytically.
+The main reason is that not all the four jump rates are linear in the number of infectious individuals.
 In particular, the rate at which $N^{(i)}=(k,l)$ increases in the first component equals $k\beta\pi+l\beta\pi p$ (non-linear in $k+l$).

-In Section \ref{sec:numerical}, we perform simulations to derive the $m_{ij}$ and numerically compute the component reproduction number $R_{DM}$ for given parameters.
-Based on the numerical results, we analyze how $R_{DM}$ depends on the manual tracing probability $p$ and the app-using fraction $\pi$.
+{In Section \ref{sec:numerical}, we perform simulations to derive the $m^{(c)}_{ij}$ and numerically compute the component reproduction number $R_{DM}$ for given parameters.
+Based on the numerical results, we analyze how $R_{DM}$ depends on the manual tracing probability $p$ and the app-using fraction $\pi$.}